Posted by Richard Woodman, Partner

 Outlining the need for employers to offer substantial benefits in return for imposing new obligations, the High Court said: “The consideration must comprise some real monetary or other benefit (promotion for example) conferred on the employee for the purpose of causing the employee to agree the restrictive covenant and that it must be substantial and not nominal.”

 This case highlights the importance of firms ensuring that restrictive covenants are properly drafted.
-For more information on our employment law services, please visit our website or contact Richard Woodman, Gemma Ospedale, Caroline Doran, Helen Murphie or Kevin James.
+For more information on our employment law services or advice on unfair dismissal cases, please contact our specialist Employment & HR team.